ericcmilligan/ericcmilligan/README.md

-- 👋 Hi, I’m @ericcmilligan
+- 👋 Hi, I’m @ericcmilligan, a third year applied software engineering student based in cardiff.
-- 👀 I’m interested in learning
 - 🌱 I’m currently learning MERN Stack and applying knowledge learned for a climate data project.
 - 📫 How to reach me @ericmilligan on instagram